Collectively Enhanced Interactions in Solid-state Spin Qubits

 Now, let us turn to the enhanced coupling between an isolated NV defect (hereon termed ``qubit'') and the collective ensemble, separated by the distance $R$.
 We envision the ensemble to be initialized into the $\ket{0}$ state, while the NV qubit is initialized to the $m_s=1$ state.
 By ensuring that the qubit splitting is tuned resonant with only the $\ket{W}$ state, one finds that the effective dynamics are restricted to the single-excitation manifold of the combined qubit-ensemble system; to lowest order, these dynamics are governed by,

 where $N_c$ characterizes the approximate number of spins participating in the $\ket{W}$ state and the notation $\ket{1_q,0}$ refers to the combined state with the NV qubit being in $m_s=1$ and with the ensemble spins being in $\ket{0}$.
-Consistent with sub-wavelength techniques such as STED ($R=100\,\mathrm{nm}$), we will assume that the NV qubit can be manipulated and read out independently of the ensemble \cite{Maurer2010}.
+Consistent with sub-wavelength techniques such as stimulated emission depletion (STED) microscopy ($R=100\,\mathrm{nm}$), we will assume that the NV qubit can be manipulated and read out independently of the ensemble \cite{Maurer2010}.

-To support the qualitative picture presented above, we now perform exact diagonalization of the full Hamiltonian.
+To support the qualitative picture presented above, we now perform exact diagonalization of the interacting spin Hamiltonian.
 In the majority of the numerics, we restrict ourselves to $m \leq2$ excitations; however, we check the validity of our results by including the $m=3$ manifold for slightly smaller system sizes.
 For each eigenstate $\ket{\phi}$, we calculate the collective enhancement factor, defined as

-which essentially characterizes the number of ensemble spins participating in the eigenmode.
+which for a symmetric eigenmode characterizes the number of participating ensemble spins.
 As expected, in the absence of a transverse field, disorder localizes all eigenstates and as depicted in Fig.~\ref{fig:nc} (blue circles), $N_c \ll N$ for all eigenstates.
-On the other hand, In the case of a moderate transverse field, $\Omega \approx h \times 100\,\mathrm{MHz}$, one finds the existence of a single eigenstate with $N_c \approx 70 \sim N$.
-While the specific details of this state depend on the microscopic details (e.g., spin distribution within the ensemble and magnitude of the applied transverse field), its collective nature is rather robust.
-In particular, as one varies the strength of the transverse field $\Omega$, there exists a large parameter regime where $N_c >50$ (Fig.~\ref{fig:nc}).
+On the other hand, In the case of a moderate transverse field $\Omega=\mu B$, with $B \approx 40\,\mathrm{G}$, one finds the existence of a single eigenstate with $N_c \approx 70 \sim N$.
+While the specific details of this state depend on the microscopic details (e.g., spin distribution within the ensemble, higher-order couplings to the $m_s = -1$ state, and magnitude of the applied transverse field), its collective nature is rather robust.
+In particular, as one varies the strength of the transverse field $B$, there exists a large parameter regime where $N_c >50$ (Fig.~\ref{fig:nc}).
+This result clearly supports our previous analytical arguments on the existence of a symmetric collective mode.
 The dips in $N_c$ are associated with resonance effects, which arise when other eigenstates become near-degenerate with the collective state.
 Finally, the decrease of $N_c$ for large values of $\Omega$ signals the breakdown of perturbation theory as $\sqrt{N}\Omega/\Delta$ approaches unity.